Standard Terms of Purchase

 I confirm that the information I have provided to the Customer in respect of any and all anti-bribery and corruption, Conflict Minerals and modern slavery matters, updates, policies, any questions the Customer has asked, and any matters related to the Code remains true and accurate to the best of my knowledge and belief.

 I confirm that I will immediately advise the Customer of any suspected or actual violation of the Code or any matters which could constitute breaches or violations of any laws and regulations to which I am subject in the performance of my obligations under this Contract, of which I become aware at any time.

-Our three fabrication facilities – one for structural steel and two for tubular steel — all hold AISC certification and ISO 9001:2015 certification.
+Our four fabrication facilities all hold AISC certification.
 Multiple quality inspections are performed throughout the fabrication process, and our fitters and welders are certified to shop and AWS standards.
 Management at each of our facilities continuously looks for ways to make improvements that ensure we meet the highest standards.

 Steel & Component Packaging